suikan4github/kaiten-yaki/ubuntu_en.md

 # If you set to "0", EFI partition will no be made.
 export EFISIZE="100M"

-# You may want to change the LVROOT for your installation
+# You may want to change the LVROOT for your installation.
+Keep it unique from other distribution.
-export CRYPTPARTNAME="luks_volume"
-export VGNAME="vg1"
-export LVSWAP="swap"
 export LVROOT="ubuntu"

 # If you set "0" to SWAPSIZE, the script skips to create the swap volume.